bhattyuvraj22/Sanchar-Shakti/Readme.md

 > **[👉 Click here to open the Interactive Dashboard](https://bhattyuvraj22.github.io/Sanchar-Shakti/)**

-This GitHub repository serves as the **live demo** for Sanchar-Shakti's static simulation dashboard.
-No installation needed — open the link above in any modern browser to interact with the AI engine in real time.
+> ⚠️ **Note:** This is a static simulation dashboard built for demonstration purposes only.
+It showcases the system's logic, AI decision-making, and real-time behaviour in a browser-based environment.
+A fully functional MVP with live 5G network integration will be developed if selected for the next round.

 The demo showcases:
 - Real-time 5G network slice visualization